aashishtimalsina/fastapi-ai-edu-tools/README.md

-# FastAPI AI Edu Tools 🎓🤖
+# FastAPI Google AI Edu Tools 🎓🤖

-A FastAPI-based backend integrating OpenAI's GPT APIs to power AI-driven educational tools and services.
+A FastAPI-based backend integrating Google AI Studio's Gemini APIs to power AI-driven educational tools and services.
 This project is designed to be the backend foundation for EdTech platforms that require dynamic content generation, Q&A bots, and interactive AI-based features.

 ---

 ## 🚀 Features

-- ✨ AI-powered Q&A endpoint using OpenAI (GPT-3.5/4)
+- ✨ AI-powered Q&A endpoint using Google AI Studio (Gemini 1.5 Flash)
 - 👤 User creation and management
 - ⚙️ Modular and clean project structure
 - 📡 RESTful API with FastAPI
-- 🧠 Easily extensible to LangChain, Hugging Face, etc.
+- 🧠 Easily extensible to other AI models
 - 💾 SQLite with SQLAlchemy ORM (easy to switch DB)
 - ☁️ Ready for cloud deployment (Heroku, GCP, AWS)
+- 🔒 Secure API key management with environment variables

 ---